prometheus/client_python/README.md

 # Prometheus Python Client

-This is a first pass at a Python client for Prometheus.
+This client is under active development.

 ## Installation